Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: Implementation

 \section{Implementation}

 In this section we give an overview of an implementation of cohomology fractals.
 Our implementation is written in Javascript and GLSL; the code is available at \cite{github_cohomology_fractals}.
-We are in the process of making cohomology fractals available in SnapPy.
-The second author has already implemented ray-tracing in hyperbolic three-manifolds~\cite{snappy}.
+We have also made cohomology fractals available in SnapPy~\cite{snappy}.
+Note that SnapPy cannot find hyperbolic structures on finite triangulations.

 We now follow \refdef{UsingTriangulation}.
 Suppose that $M$ is a connected, oriented, finite volume hyperbolic three-manifold.
 Let $\calT$ be a material or ideal triangulation of $M$.
 We are given a weighting $\omega \from \calT^{(2)} \to \RR$ for the faces of the two-skeleton.